Tacohuaco

 Directions

-1. Fill the large bowl with water, and dissolve 2 tablespoons of kosher salt in it.
+1. Fill the large bowl with water, and dissolve 6 teaspoon kosher salt in it.

 2. Quarter the cabbage lengthwise.